TheLordDave/javascript-coding-challenge/README.md

 ## Overview

 This project provides a simple web application with login/logout functionality, image display, and modal interactions.
 It includes a front-end built with HTML, CSS, and JavaScript, and interacts with a mock backend server to handle authentication and image retrieval.
+It works with javascript enabled or disabled.

 ## Requirements